curl/curl/docs/libcurl/opts/CURLINFO_CERTINFO.md

 ~~~

 The *certinfo* struct member is an array of linked lists of certificate
 information.
-The *num_of_certs* struct member is the number of
+The *num_of_certs* struct member is the number of certificates
-certificates which is the number of elements in the array.
-Each certificate's
+which is the number of elements in the array.
+Each certificate's list has
-list has items with textual information in the format "name:content" such as
+items with textual information in the format "name:content" such as
-&"Subject:Foo", "Issuer:Bar", etc. The items in each list varies depending on
+"Subject:Foo", "Issuer:Bar", etc. The items in each list varies depending on
 the SSL backend and the certificate.

 # PROTOCOLS